DiegoMars/mini-harpoon/README.md

 Here is my version of [ThePrimeagen/harpoon](https://github.com/ThePrimeagen/harpoon)

 ## Dependencies
-Currently, the only dependency is telescope to view the list of harpooned files.
+Currently, the only dependency is [telescope](https://github.com/nvim-telescope/telescope.nvim) to view the list of harpooned files.

 ## Installation
-I am currently using [lazy.nvim](https://github.com/folke/lazy.nvim), so here is the instilation that I have:
+I am currently using [lazy.nvim](https://github.com/folke/lazy.nvim), so here is the installation that I have:
 ```lua
 {
   "DiegoMars/mini-harpoon",